adonix-org/postrise/README.md

 }
 ```

-`@Override` the configuration defaults of any method to connect to your PostgreSQL server.
+`@Override` superclass methods to connect to your PostgreSQL server as required.

 #### Host: